ialbluwi/11102-f25/FAQ.md

 </details>

 <details class="jtd-accordion">
-  <summary>I don't want to move permanantly to another section, but I need to attend one or two lectures in another section. </summary>
+  <summary>I don't want to move permanently to another section, but I need to attend one or two lectures in another section. </summary>
   Your attendance will be recorded in the section you are officially signed up for.
-However, if you know you are going to miss your section's lecture but want to make them lecture up with another section (so that you don't miss the material), you can reach out to the instructor of the section you want to attend and aske them if you can attend.
+However, if you know you are going to miss your section's lecture but want to make them lecture up with another section (so that you don't miss the material), you can reach out to the instructor of the section you want to attend and ask them if you can attend.
 See the <a href="/11102-f25/staff">Staff</a> page to know which instructors teach which sections.
 </details>
 </div>